Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/SceneLight.md

 ## Light Probe Intensity
-The light probe color is added to the material color according to the GI Intensity value.
+The light probe color is added to the material color according to the **Light Probe Intensity** value.

 <img src="images/LightProbeIntensity.gif" height="256">
 <br><br>